AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49464-invoices-shipments-credit-memos-not-moved-back-from-archive.md

 <u>Expected results</u>:

-The original related records are restored when the order is moved from archive list to order management.
+The original related records are restored when the order is moved from the archive list to order management.

 <u>Actual results</u>: